marinescudan/fake-or-real/content/en/questions/takedowns.en.md

     stats_title: ""
     click_count: 123
 ---
-## The title of explanation goes in markdown
+## All of these tweets provoide false information.

-All of these tweets provoide false information.
 However, only one of them, Bolsonaro's tweet, was taken down by Twitter, while the others continue to be visible on Twitter.